 - Developing, promoting and delivering human service programs, including those done in association with other professions

 - Contributing to the development and improvement of social policy and

 - Conducting research in the science, technique and practice of social work.

-Regulations serve to support the requirements of the legislation (currently pending).
+The Social Workers Regulations serve to support the requirements of the legislation.

-Pursuant to Section 17 of the Act, the NLASW By-laws provides the rules and procedures related to day-to-day governance and outlines the structure of the organization.
-Section 19 of the NLASW by-laws identifies the code of ethics for RSW’s in Newfoundland and Labrador as the Canadian Association of Social Workers (CASW) Code of Ethics (2005) and the CASW Guidelines for Ethical Practice (2005).
+Pursuant to Section 17 of the Act, the NLCSW By-laws provides the rules and procedures related to day-to-day governance and outlines the structure of the organization.
+Section 19 of the NLCSW by-laws identifies the code of ethics for RSW’s in Newfoundland and Labrador as the Canadian Association of Social Workers (CASW) Code of Ethics (2005) and the CASW Guidelines for Ethical Practice (2005).
 Section 20 identifies the standards of practice as the NLCSW Standards of Practice for Social Workers (2018).